aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/conversion/html-to-json/_index.md

 ---
-title: Aspose.Cells Cloud SDK for Android – Convert HTML to JSON
+title: Aspose.Cells Cloud API for Android – HTML to JSON Conversion
-description: Use Aspose.Cells Cloud SDK for Android to effortlessly convert HTML spreadsheets into JSON.
-Follow our step‑by‑step guide and code sample to integrate the conversion into your Android app today.
+description: Convert HTML spreadsheets to JSON with Aspose.Cells Cloud API for Android.
+Check our quick code sample and step‑by‑step guide to add the API conversion to your app today.
 kwords: Excel, Convert HTML to JSON, REST, Android
 howto: How to convert HTML to JSON using Aspose.Cells Cloud Android library.
 ---